 All information collected on this website will be kept strictly confidential and will not be sold or rented to parties outside of IIASA.
 IIASA will use this information only for the purposes disclosed by IIASA in advance of such data collection.

-All text in IIASA feature stories, press releases, and podcasts is IIASA copyright.
+All text in IIASA feature stories, press releases, audio and video is IIASA copyright.
 This material may be used without further permission for the reporting of news and for private non-commercial purposes as long as the source is acknowledged as IIASA.
 As IIASA does not hold copyright over certain images (graphs, tables, photographs) it is recommended that you contact IIASA before using images.

-Feature stories, press releases, and podcasts have been generated for the purpose of providing general information.
+Feature stories, press releases, audio and video have been generated for the purpose of providing general information.
 They should not be relied on as a substitute for individual professional advice.
 While information contained in these items was correct at time of publication, IIASA accepts no responsibility for losses, damages, costs, and other consequences resulting directly or indirectly from using this site and any information or material available from it.

 Tel.: +43 2236 807 0